View the latest updates to our registration services.

 Your GP, hospital doctor or funeral director will be aware of the new procedure and will email all relevant documentation to firstname.lastname@example.org.

 We will then get in touch you to give further information and to support you through the registration process.
 Our aim will be to contact you within 2-3 working days of being notified of a death.

 We appreciate this is an extremely difficult time.
 If you need more information email email@example.com or phone Customer Services on 0141 577 3001, Monday to Friday from 8.45am to 4.45pm.

-Burials are still taking place but, in line with government guidance, those planning to attend a burial should ensure that attendance is limited to:
+Burials are still taking place but, in line with Scottish Government Guidance, those planning to attend a burial should ensure:

 Registering a birth

 Following Scottish Government guidelines, our registration service at our office on 211 Main Street, Barrhead, will open for high priority services by appointment.

 Birth registrations will be carried out on an appointment basis and we'll allocate appointments according to your child's date of birth using the following timetable.

 1 April to 30 April